wakasmnd/Financial-Dashboard/README.md

 # Financial Dashboard Project

-📊 This is a Finance Dashboard created using Excel / Power BI.
+📊 This is a Finance Dashboard created using Power BI.
 It shows:
 - Total Revenue, Expenses, and Net Profit
 - Profit Margin Analysis